-We are asking our stockholders to approve an amendment to the Checkpoint Therapeutics, Inc. Amended and Restated 2015 Incentive Plan (the "2015 Incentive Plan").
+We are asking our stockholders to approve an amendment to the Checkpoint Therapeutics, Inc. Amended and Restated 2015 Incentive Plan, as amended (the "2015 Incentive Plan").
 Our 2015 Incentive Plan is the only plan under which equity-based compensation may currently be awarded to our executive officers and employees.
-In order to enable us to continue to offer meaningful equity-based incentives, as well as cash-based incentives, to our employees, officers, directors and consultants, our board of directors believes that it is both necessary and appropriate to increase the number of shares of our common stock available for these purposes.
-As a result, on April 10, 2017, the Board of Directors adopted, subject to stockholder approval at the Annual Meeting, an amendment to add 3,000,000 shares to the 2015 Incentive Plan.
+In order to enable us to continue to offer meaningful equity-based incentives, as well as cash-based incentives, to our employees, officers, directors and consultants, our Board of Directors believes that it is both necessary and appropriate to increase the number of shares of our common stock available for these purposes.
+As a result, on April 5, 2023, the Board of Directors adopted, subject to stockholder approval at the Annual Meeting, an amendment to add 3,000,000 shares to the 2015 Incentive Plan.
+The text of our 2015 Incentive Plan, as amended, is attached hereto as Appendix B.